A Parameter-free Adaptive Resonance Theory-based Topological Clustering Algorithm Capable of Continual Learning: Simulation Experiments

-For statistical comparisons, the Friedman test and Nemenyi post-hoc analysis \cite{demvsar06} are used.
-The Friedman test is used to test the null hypothesis that all algorithms perform equally.
-If the null hypothesis is rejected, the Nemenyi post-hoc analysis is then conducted.
-The Nemenyi post-hoc analysis is used for all pairwise comparisons based on the ranks of results on each evaluation metric over all datasets.
-The difference in the performance between two algorithms is treated as statistically significant if the $ p $-value defined by the Nemenyi post-hoc analysis is smaller than the significance level.
-Here, the null hypothesis is rejected at the significance level of $ 0.05 $ both in the Friedman test and the Nemenyi post-hoc analysis.
+For statistical comparisons, we use the Friedman test and the Nemenyi post-hoc analysis \cite{demvsar06}.
+The Friedman test assesses the null hypothesis that all algorithms have equal performance.
+If the null hypothesis is rejected, we then perform the Nemenyi post-hoc analysis.
+This post-hoc test is applied for all pairwise algorithm comparisons based on the ranks of performance metrics across all datasets.
+A difference in performance between two algorithms is considered statistically significant if the $ p $-value from the Nemenyi post-hoc analysis is less than the specified significance level.
+In this study, the null hypothesis is rejected at a significance level of $ 0.05 $ in both the Friedman test and the Nemenyi post-hoc analysis.

-Figs. \ref{fig:cd_overall}-\ref{fig:cd_nonstationary} show critical difference diagrams based on results of NMI and ARI of each algorithm, which are defined by the Nemenyi post-hoc analysis.
-A better specification has lower average ranks, i.e., on the right side of each diagram.
-In theory, algorithms within a critical distance (i.e., a red line) do not have a statistically significance difference \cite{demvsar06}.

-Fig. \ref{fig:cd_overall} shows a critical difference diagram based on the overall results (i.e., all the results of NMI and ARI in the stationary and non-stationary environments).
-CAEA is the lowest rank (i.e., best) algorithm with a statistically significant difference.
-However, the rank of CAEA(mean) is greatly deteriorated compared with CAEA.
-CAE is the best algorithm with a statistically significant difference among parameter-free/fixed algorithms (i.e., SOINN+ and CAEA(mean)).
-Moreover, CAE shows a lower rank with a statistically significant difference than ASOINN, TCA, and AutoCloud whose parameters specified by grid search.
+Fig. \ref{fig:cd_overall} presents a critical difference diagram summarizing the overall results (i.e., all NMI and ARI values from both stationary and non-stationary environments).
+CAEA achieves the lowest average rank (i.e., the best overall performance).
+However, the rank of CAEA(mean) is lower than that of CAEA, indicating that the performance of CAEA is sensitive to parameter settings.
+Among the parameter-free or fixed-parameter algorithms (i.e., SOINN+, ASOINN(mean), TCA(mean), and CAEA(mean)), CAE attains the best average rank.

-In order to discuss the features of each algorithm in detail, Figs. \ref{fig:cd_stationary} and \ref{fig:cd_nonstationary} show critical difference diagrams based on the results of the stationary and non-stationary environments, respectively.
-With respect to CAEA, CAE, and TCA, these algorithms generally show lower ranks in both environments.
-On the other hand, SOINN+ and CAEA(mean) are less stable algorithms because their results vary greatly depending on the environment.
+To discuss the features of each algorithm in detail, Figs. \ref{fig:cd_stationary} and \ref{fig:cd_nonstationary} present critical difference diagrams for the stationary and non-stationary environments, respectively.
+In the stationary environment (Fig. \ref{fig:cd_stationary}), CAEA attains the best (lowest) rank, followed by CAE, with CAEA(mean) and TCA showing comparable rankings.
+ASOINN ranks in the middle, while SOINN+, ASOINN(mean), and TCA(mean) are positioned in the lower tier alongside AutoCloud.
+In the non-stationary environment (Fig. \ref{fig:cd_nonstationary}), CAEA again achieves the best rank, with SOINN+, CAE, and CAEA(mean) forming the second tier.
+TCA follows slightly below, while ASOINN(mean) and TCA(mean) occupy the lowest tier.

-The above-mentioned observations suggest that although CAEA performs better than CAE, the superiority of CAE is demonstrated by its high and stable clustering performance on various datasets without specifying any parameters.